lsst-dm/dm_dev_guide/python/numpydoc.rst

        """Description of x attribute.
        """

-Examples of Constant and Class Attribute Docstrings
+Examples of constant and class attribute docstrings
 ---------------------------------------------------

 Minimal constant or attribute example